eProsima/SOSS-docs/docs/yaml_config.rst

 * A *ROS2* **System-Handle** or **SOSS-ROS2** named :code:`ros2_domain` with :code:`domain = 5` and :code:`node_name = "soss_5"`.
 * A *Fiware* **System-Handle** or **SOSS-FIWARE** with :code:`host = 192.168.1.59` and :code:`port = 1026`.

-The **System-Handles** currently available for *SOSS* are listed in the table that you can find in the :ref:`Related Links <related links>` section of this documentation.
+The **System-Handles** currently available for *SOSS* are listed in a table that you can find in the :ref:`Related Links <related links>` section of this documentation.

 A new **System-Handle** can be created by implementing the desired :code:`SystemHandle` subclasses to